sashadar/Around-the-US/README.md

 **Features**

-- Responsive design - a page looks great across different resolutions
+- Responsive design.
-- Smooth transitions for beter user experience
+- Smooth transitions for beter user experience.
 - Input validation in "Edit profile" and "New place" forms enabled.
 - Image enlargement and preview mode available.